Call | Open Positions

 Calls for positions in the PhD programs will be internationally published and advertised at the EURAXESS website (https://euraxess.ec.europa.eu/) and online job markets of the scientific societies representing the respective underlying research fields.
 The calls will also be published here at the website of the Karl Landsteiner Private University of Health Sciences as well as at the FWF job market (www.fwf.ac.at/en/service/fwf-job-market/).

 Are you considering a PhD in Mental Health and Neuroscience?
-The first call for PhD positions took place in August 2024 and the first PhD students are about to start their project work.
+The first calls for PhD positions took place in August 2024 and August 2025, and the PhD students started their project work.

 The following PhD projects are currently available (click here):

-Students with a keen interest in mental health and neuroscience are invited to apply for one of 4 vacant doctoral studentships within the newly established PhD programme
+Students with a keen interest in mental health and neuroscience are invited to apply for vacant doctoral studentships within the newly established PhD programme

 Mental Health and Neuroscience: Disease mechanisms – Diagnostics and Therapy – Clinical Neuroscience.